superfly/docs/rails/advanced-guides/terraform.html.md

   * `--name` - application name.
 If not specified, a name will be generated for you.
   * `--org` - the fly organization.
 Defaults to `personal`.
   * `--region` - one or more regions to deploy this app.
-If not specified, fly wil pick one for you based on your location.
+If not specified, fly will pick one for you based on your location.

   More options can and should be added.
 See
   [Fly terraform provider documentation](https://registry.terraform.io/providers/fly-apps/fly/latest/docs/resources/machine#optional) for ideas.